Gissio/radpro/docs/devices/FS2011/install.md

   * Power on/off: long press of the power key.
   * Go up/down: the up and down keys.
-  * Toggle measurement view: the play/pause or power key.
+  * Switch measurement view: the play/pause or power key.
   * Reset measurement: long press of the play/pause key.
   * Enter settings: the menu/ok key.
   * Select option: the menu/ok or power key.